 The Working Group discussed that condition 10AA is an umbrella term and should be considered by the DNO/IDNO each time it considers what action to take in each case, including whether it is Fair (as defined in condition 10AA of the Standard conditions of the Electricity Distribution Licence, and taking into account each customer’s circumstances and consistency of treatment of similar customers.)

 The Working Group agreed to ask the DCUSA legal advisors to assess any risk of inconsistency of the legal text for this CP against condition 10AA.
-It was noted that this should not amount to a direct reference to 10AA or any attempt to interpret the condition within the legal text.
+It was noted that a reference to 10AA could be considered, if necessary, but the drafting should make no attempt to interpret the Licence Condition within the legal text